Areas of Emphasis in Graduate Study and Research

 Research in petrology focuses on experimental simulation of igneous processes in order to further our understanding of planetary evolution.
 These processes include those relevant to magma genesis and evolution in the source region of mid-ocean ridge basalt, development of magmatic diversity in subduction zones, crystallization of the lunar magma ocean, and degassing of reactive volcanic gas.
 Recent projects on volcanic processes on Mars have focused on simulating the formation of volcanic gas by magma boiling.
 This allows us to investigate the nature of minerals formed via gas condensation and through reaction between gas and volcanic glass.
 Recent projects on mid-ocean ridge and subduction zone magma source regions focus on the evolution of the residuum from partial melting and role it may have played in the formation of highly anorthitic plagioclase.
 Experimental petrology also extends into peripheral fields where mineral or materials synthesis is needed for structural, spectroscopic, isotopic, and toxicity studies.
 Recent experiments, for example, have produced OH-poor apatite for structural studies, new lunar simulants for toxicity studies, and various minerals for IR characterization.

-Research initiatives in sedimentary geology at Stony Brook integrate geochemistry with field, petrologic, and stratigraphic studies.
+Research initiatives in sedimentary geology at Stony Brook integrate geochemistry and geochronology with field, petrologic, and stratigraphic studies.
 Trace element and isotopic studies of marine and terrigenous sedimentary rocks provide information on their provenance, age, and composition, which yield insight to broader issues of crustal evolution, including sediment subduction, growth of continental crust and the sedimentary mass, and recycling of sedimentary rocks.
 Carbonate rocks and their diagenesis are another important area of research that utilizes a wide range of approaches.
 Petrography is combined with microanalytical techniques for trace elements and both stable and radiogenic isotopes to reconstruct the diagenetic environments and the physicochemical characteristics of paleohydrologic systems.
+Luminescence dating techniques are versatile methods that provide ages for a broad range of geological contexts.
 Emphasis is also placed on the quantitative modeling of water-rock interactions.
 A strong component of field work is common for studies of both clastics and carbonates.
 For many of of our field sites, an emphasis is placed on their suitability for understanding sedimentary processes on the ancient surface of Mars, including the generation of clastic sediments in modern basaltic terrains, and the conditions of carbonate mineral precipitation and preservation in shallow Proterozoic seawater recorded in iron formations.
-Analytical facilities include the department's optical and cathodoluminescence petrography facilities, a ICP-MS and TIMS mass spectrometry lab, a light stable isotope lab, X-ray diffraction facilities, and a variety of facilities at the NSLS.
+Analytical facilities include the department's optical and cathodoluminescence petrography facilities, a ICP-MS and TIMS mass spectrometry lab, a light stable isotope lab, a luminescence dating lab, X-ray diffraction facilities, and a variety of facilities at the NSLS.